Dhracko/the-lambretta-circle-club/README.md

 ### Acknowledgements

-* I would like to thank my mentor (rohit_mentor) for his invaluable feed back, help and advice.
+* I would like to thank Rohit Sharma (my mentor) for his invaluable feed back, help and advice.

 * [Simen Daehlin](https://github.com/Eventyret) for the fatastic Unicorn Chrome add-on.